greglucas/pysecs/examples/README.txt

 Examples
 ========

-This is a collection of demos and examples of how to use pysecs.
+This is a collection of examples to demonstrate how to use pysecs.